austinjhunt/petrinet-webgme-designstudio/README.md

-You finally have to create documentation to your design studio.
-It can be as simple as a readme.md file in the repository, but it has to clarify the following things for the user:
-● What is the domain about
-● A few sentence on the typical use-cases of the domain ● How to install the design studio
-● How to start modeling once the studio is installed
-● Once a network is build, what feature your studio provides and how can the user use those functions

 # Petri Net Design Studio

 This is a project focused on creating a design studio with special attention to the domain of [Petri Nets](https://en.wikipedia.org/wiki/Petri_net), one of several mathematical modeling languages for describing (modeling) distributed systems.
 In this project, I use [NodeJS](https://nodejs.org/en/), [JointJS](https://resources.jointjs.com), and [WebGME](https://webgme.readthedocs.io/) to create a custom design studio that not only allows for modeling Petri Net structure (i.e. relationships between the concepts of transitions, places, and arcs), but also for modeling Petri Net behavior via a custom simulation visualizer built with [JointJS.](https://www.jointjs.com/), as well as for classifying instances of Petri Net models as `Marked Graphs`, `Workflows`, `State Machines`, and `Free Choice nets` which each have signature characteristics.